midhunhk/triton-player/README.md

 How to get it
 =============
 Find detailed v1.3 changelog and download the latest version from here : http://midhunhk.blogspot.com/2011/07/triton-player-13-themes-are-here.html

-Complete changelog can be foundt at https://github.com/midhunhk/triton-player/blob/master/TritonPlayer/src/VersionHistory.txt
+Complete changelog can be found at https://github.com/midhunhk/triton-player/wiki/Changelog

 Screenshots
 ===========